-Results & discussion
+Results and discussion

-• SSM interventions clearly indicated that there is significant impact in increasing soil fertility, conserving fertile top-soils and mitigating physical, chemical and biologic desertification processes.
-These are possible through maintaining and improving the soil organic matter, which is the most important indicator for soil health.

-• The implementing organisations, both governmental and non-governmental, and the farming community have reported that the SSM practices are crucial for the improvement of soil health, particularly soil pH and soil structure, as the interventions have improved soil organic carbon.

-Organic Pest Management (OPM) utilises the locally available botanicals used as alternatives to chemical pesticides, and in some cases they are found to be very effective.
+- SSM interventions clearly indicated that there is significant impact in increasing soil fertility, conserving fertile top-soils and mitigating physical, chemical and biologic desertification processes.
+These are possible through maintaining and improving the SOM, which is the most important indicator for soil health. - The implementing organisations, both governmental and non-governmental, and the farming community have reported that the SSM practices are crucial for the improvement of soil health, particularly soil pH and soil structure, as the interventions have improved soil organic carbon. - Organic Pest Management (OPM) utilises the locally available botanicals used as alternatives to chemical pesticides, and in some cases they are found to be very effective.
 These kinds of activities are suitable for reducing chemicals, and this increases the organic systems, thus leading to better soil and environmental health.
 In the long run, OPM helps in improving soil and crop productivity as well as human health.
-However, there is scope for doing research on the different aspects of SSM practices and the extent of their effect on different soil parameters (chemical, biological and physical).

-• Comparison of major soil indicators (Biological Activities, OM, N, P, K, and pH) from the baseline year and after the third year of project interventions has indicated that SSM practices can maintain soil health in a balanced condition without deterioration of the land quality, particularly conserving the top-soil effectively and efficiently.
-Table 5 indicates that the SSM practices have positive impacts on soil health. • This has created awareness among farmers.
-Hence, farmers are mitigating pH through increased use of organic manures, where there is less availability of agriculture lime and they are far from road access.

-• Further, the SOC survey in the four districts: Baglung, Dhading, Kavre and Okhaldhunga during 2009-2010, revealed that SOC was significantly higher in the SSM than in the non-SSM arable top-soil.
-Management of organic matter through improved FYM, composting and use of biomass had increased the SOC.
-N is the main nutrient associated with organic matter and its pattern was similar to that of SOC, with significantly higher contents in the SSM soils, particularly in the top-soil (Dahal and Bajracharya, 2012).
+However, there is scope for doing research on the different aspects of SSM practices and the extent of their effect on different soil parameters (chemical, biological and physical). - Comparison of major soil indicators (biological activities, OM, N, P, K, and pH) from the baseline year and after the third year of project interventions has indicated that SSM practices can maintain soil health in a balanced condition without deterioration of the land quality, particularly conserving the top-soil effectively and efficiently.
+Table V indicates that the SSM practices have positive impacts on soil health. - This has created awareness among farmers.
+Hence, farmers are mitigating pH through increased use of organic manures, where there is less availability of agriculture lime and they are far from road access. - Further, the SOC survey in the four districts: Baglung, Dhading, Kavre and Okhaldhunga during 2009-2010, revealed that SOC was significantly higher in the SSM than in the non-SSM arable top-soil.
+Management of OM through improved FYM, composting and use of biomass had increased the SOC.
+N is the main nutrient associated with OM and its pattern was similar to that of SOC,

+рН N (%) P (kg/ha) K (kg/ha) OM (%)

+Year 1 5.9 0.17 31 477 3.2

+(0.08) (0.08) (32) (201) (1.4)

+Year 3 6.0 0.19 36 462 3.6

+(0.90) (0.08) (34) (345) (1.6)

+Difference +0.1 +0.02 +5 -15 +0.4

+Table V. Results of benchmark sites after intervention of SSM
-• SSM practices have resulted in an increase of up to 30% in crop yield compared to yields without SSM practices.
-This might be due to the improvement in SOC which improves soil texture, increases nutrient supply from organic source and conserves water quality, thus, improving soil quality.

-• The scaling up of these technologies was found to be in wide demand in the non-project area, and the government of Nepal has aimed to mainstream and upscale SSM practices by the year 2013/14, especially cattle shed management and the collection and utilisation of urine in more than 40 mid-hill districts, which indicates the important aspect of success of the technology and acceptance by the government and farming communities in the hills and mountains.
+- with significantly higher contents in the SSM soils, particularly in the top-soil (Dahal and Bajracharya, 2012). - SSM practices have resulted in an increase of up to 30 per cent in crop yield compared to yields without SSM practices.
+This might be due to the improvement in SOC which improves soil texture, increases nutrient supply from organic source and conserves water quality, thus, improving soil quality. - The scaling up of these technologies was found to be in wide demand in the non-project area, and the government of Nepal has aimed to mainstream and upscale SSM practices by the year 2013/2014, especially cattle shed management and the collection and utilisation of urine in more than 40 mid-hill districts, which indicates the important aspect of success of the technology and acceptance by the government and farming communities in the hills and mountains.